urbanware-org/salomon-bsd/README.md

 ### Distributions

-Originally, the *BSD* port was developed on *OpenBSD*, but now on *FreeBSD*.
+Originally, the development of the *BSD* port was started under *OpenBSD*, but has moved to *FreeBSD*.
 This also is the only *BSD* derivate where the project is being tested regularly.

 The project has been tested on the following distributions, yet.